Enjoy a cheesy, creamy cauliflower Au Gratin casserole with rich béchamel sauce topped with a crusty layer of breadcrumbs and cheese.

 - Add flour and whisk constantly for 2 minutes to make a roux.

-- Pour in milk and bring to a simmer, whisking continuously to remove lumps until sauce thickens, about 10-15 minutes.
+- Pour in milk and bring to a simmer, whisking continuously to remove lumps until the sauce thickens, about 10-15 minutes.

 - Remove from heat and season with salt and pepper to taste, nutmeg, 1/2 cup Gruyere/Swiss and Parmesan cheese.